Ramsey, Isle of Man: Climate and geography

 Ramsey is in the sunniest area of the Isle of Man, with relatively low rainfall.
-This is because Ramsey is in a 'rain shadow' just to the north-east of the Manx hills, on the edge of the northern plain of the island.
+This is because Ramsey is in a 'rain shadow' just to the north-east of the hills at North Barrule, on the edge of the northern plain of the Island.
 Rain clouds coming from the prevailing wind direction, the south-west, tend to lose most of their moisture over the hills before they reach Ramsey.

 Ramsey is built mostly on sandy ground and has miles of sandy beaches.
-To the north of Ramsey the beaches run continuously to the north tip of the island.
+To the north of Ramsey the beaches run continuously to the north tip of the Island.
 On the southern edge of Ramsey, at the edge of the hills, are a network of woods and glens: Ballure Walk, Lhergy Frissel and Elfin Glen.
 The Millennium Way and other paths and roads lead up to and across the upland heath ('the tops' and 'the hills').
-The new 'Ramsey Forest' project aims to increase the tree cover in this area and connect areas of woodland.

 Transport and infrastructure

 Shipping

-Ramsey is home to the second busiest port on the island, handling a wide range of general cargo.
+Ramsey is home to the second busiest port on the Island, handling a wide range of general cargo.
 The port was formerly used as an operating base by the Isle of Man Steam Packet Company for both cargo and passenger services.
 The company operated scheduled services to Liverpool and Whitehaven in addition to which during the summer months steamers would call at the Queen's Pier whilst en-route to Douglas from Belfast and Ardrossan.

 The port is the headquarters of the local shipping line Mezeron, as it was formerly for the Ramsey Steamship Company, until it ceased trading in 2014.

+Star of India is an iron-hulled sailing ship, built in 1863 in Ramsey, Isle of Man, as the full-rigged ship Euterpe.

 Buses

-Ramsey serves as the main terminus for the northern network of Bus Vannin, providing local services to Andreas, Jurby and Bride.
+Ramsey serves as the main terminus for the northern network of Bus Vannin, providing local services to Andreas, Ballaugh, Jurby, Sulby and Bride.
 In addition it provides an on-demand service to Ronaldsway Airport and main services to Peel and to Douglas via Laxey.